robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### What's a module?

-A module provides a set of logically related functionality in a particular interface.
-So, for example, one could say that an object X is a module.
+A module provides a set of logically related functionality that fulfills a particular interface.
+So, for example, one could say that an object X that implements the interface Y is a module.
 Some languages, like Java or Clojure, don't give you modules, and instead just give you namespaces — Clojure's namespaces are first-class and expressive, though, unlike Java's.

 For modularity, we want more.
 Basically, there are three things we look for in a good module implementation: